-A Crock-pot Mississippi pot roast with potatoes and carrots adds a healthy twist to the classic Mississippi roast by mixing in lots of veggies.
-With just 15 minutes of prep work, followed by low and slow cooking, you'll get a melt-in-your-mouth dinner with minimal effort.
-It's a Whole Lotta Yum!
+Our melt-in-your-mouth Crock-pot Mississippi pot roast with potatoes and carrots adds a healthy twist to the classic Mississippi roast by mixing in lots of extra veggies.
+Dare we say this is even better than the original recipe?!

 - Olive oil - Used to sear the roast before adding it to the slow cooker.